samgonzalez27/news-bot/docs/initial-back-end-prompting.md

 ## Your Task

 Generate the final corrected test suite, close all remaining branches, fix all async warnings, and produce a fully green 100% coverage run.

+---

+# Fix CI Linter and Test Failures - Prompt

+You are a senior Python engineer.
+I need you to fix our CI so that all tests pass when code is pushed to GitHub.
+Our CI uses Ruff for linting, and GitHub is failing because of 10 Ruff violations.
+I need a fully reasoned plan and concrete code fixes that permanently eliminate these linter errors.

+## Current Ruff Errors

+### E712 — Avoid comparing with `True`
+Files containing this issue:
+- src/services/interest_service.py:43:31
+- src/scheduler/jobs.py:53:20
+- src/scheduler/jobs.py:62:20

+These lines currently look like: if something == True:
+They must become:
+if something:
+or, where applicable:
+if model.is_active:

+### F401 — Unused imports
+Ruff reports unused imports in:
+- src/services/digest_service.py:7:31 — typing.List
+- src/scheduler/jobs.py:6:32 — datetime.time
+- src/routers/users.py:5:20 — typing.List
+- src/routers/users.py:11:34 — InterestResponse
+- src/middleware/rate_limiter.py:10:26 — typing.Optional
+- src/main.py:20:32 — get_logger
+- src/dependencies.py:12:49 — NotFoundError

+These must be removed unless they should actually be used.
+If a missing usage is a real bug (e.g., logger intended to be used), the code should be corrected instead of deleting the import.

+## What I Need You To Produce

+I want a complete, senior-level, commit-ready fix addressing all 10 Ruff errors.

+### 1. Identify exact code fixes per file
+Specify precisely what needs to change for each file and show corrected code blocks or corrected lines.

+### 2. Decide remove vs. use for imports
+Determine whether to:
+- Remove the unused import, or
+- Restore its intended usage (e.g., logging, validation, raising errors).

+### 3. Provide corrected code snippets
+Produce fully corrected versions of the affected sections with no broken context.

+### 4. Ensure functional integrity
+Confirm:
+- No tests break
+- No regression is introduced
+- All unused imports are removed or used correctly
+- All E712 violations are fixed using the correct model attributes
+- Formatting remains Ruff-compliant

+### 5. Improve CI stability
+If necessary:
+- Refine ruff.toml
+- Adjust GitHub Actions workflow so linting/test steps run in a stable, reproducible environment
+- Confirm pytest path resolution and dependency installation
+- Recommend adding pre-commit hooks using Ruff + Black

+### 6. Provide the final patched code
+Supply final corrected versions of:
+- interest_service.py
+- digest_service.py
+- scheduler/jobs.py
+- routers/users.py
+- middleware/rate_limiter.py
+- main.py
+- dependencies.py

+The output must be commit-ready and clean.

+## Deliverables

+1. Clear explanations for each Ruff error.
+2. Exact corrected lines or full corrected blocks.
+3. A final “no remaining Ruff violations” checklist.
+4. Optional improvements to prevent recurrence.

+Produce the complete solution now.